-Eric Carle is a well-loved children’s author and his most famous picture book is The Very Hungry Caterpillar.
-The Very Hungry Caterpillar Show brings the book to life in a toddler-friendly stage production and it includes adaptations of three other best-selling Eric Carle works – ‘The Artist Who Painted A Blue Horse’, ‘Mister Seahorse’ and ‘The Very Lonely Firefly, and, of course, The Very Hungry Caterpillar.
+Eric Carle is a well-loved children’s author and arguably his most famous picture book is The Very Hungry Caterpillar.
+The Very Hungry Caterpillar Show includes not only our famous friend the caterpillar; brought to the stage are four of Carle’s books – The Artist Who Painted a Blue Horse, Mr Seahorse, The Very Lonely Firefly, and, of course, The Very Hungry Caterpillar.

 Click here for my tips for going to the theatre with kids

 - If your kids are likely to be scared by the puppets then don’t sit near the front.
 It’s grandstand seating so you’ll get a view from any seat.

 - There can be few performance spaces easier to get to than Arts Centre Melbourne – a short stroll from Flinders St Station, its own tram stop, and a big carpark that adjoins the Playhouse.

 - There’s plenty of room to stash prams.